Database Times - why we need it

 I’m Colin Charles, and I’ve been interested in the database world professionally for over nineteen years; I’ve been involved in the open source software world ever since I first installed Linux, about twenty-eight years ago.

 I was lucky to be an early employee at MySQL, when the only open source databases in the world that mattered then besides it was PostgreSQL, and SQLite.
-I saw it get sold to Sun Microsystems, which then got consumed by Oracle, and seen the stewardship blossom.
-I also co-founded MariaDB Server (and saw the company merge with SkySQL), and while I didn't see it thru to a de-SPAC, I have seen the rather tumultuous year plus it has had, and I can only feel for my ex-colleagues.
+I saw it get sold to Sun Microsystems, which Oracle then acquired.
+I also co-founded MariaDB Server (and saw the company merge with SkySQL), and while I didn’t see it thru to the de-SPAC, I have seen the rather tumultuous times it has had since going public (it is now private, again).

-The MySQL sale for USD$1 billion in 2008 really sparked a huge wave of investment in the database market, and we have seen the likes of MongoDB and Elastic list on stock exchanges.
-We've tracked many trends: NoSQL, Big Data, Document, NewSQL, Analytic and more.
-Back in 2011, Matt Aslett, then of the 451 Group published a hugely influential map of the database landscape, but we've yet to see anything with that impact since.
-We've had many try to make it in the market, many pivots especially around licensing, we've seen cloud vendors play actively in this space, much to the chagrin of database vendors, and a whole lot more.
+The MySQL sale for USD$1 billion in 2008 really sparked a huge wave of investment in the database market, and we have seen the likes of companies created in that timeframe, like MongoDB, and Elastic list on stock exchanges.
+We’ve tracked many trends: NoSQL, Big Data, Document, NewSQL, Analytic and more.
+Back in 2011, Matt Aslett, then of the 451 Group published a hugely influential map of the database landscape, but we’ve yet to see anything with that impact since.
+We’ve had many try to make it in the market, many pivots especially around licensing, we’ve seen cloud vendors play actively in this space, much to the chagrin of database vendors, and a whole lot more.

 1. you get deeply researched, and thoughtful pieces with substantial analysis, once per week, focused solely on the database market; this can be a mixture of deep dives into a feature of a certain database, interviews, or analysis of a business.